brianglass/anastasis/files/lenten_vespers_1.md

 Psalm 126
 A Song of Ascents.

 Unless the Lord build the house, the builders have toiled for nothing.
 Unless the Lord guard the city, the watchman has kept vigil for nothing.
-Your getting up at dawn is for nothing, your rising after sitting, you who eat the bread of sorrow, when he gives sleep to his beloved; see, sons are the LordÂ’s inheritance , the reward of the fruit of the womb.
+Your getting up at dawn is for nothing, your rising after sitting, you who eat the bread of sorrow, when he gives sleep to his beloved; see, sons are the Lord’s inheritance , the reward of the fruit of the womb.
 As arrows in the hand of a powerful man, so are the sons of the rejected.
 Blessed the man who satisfies his desire with them; they will not be shamed when they speak with their enemies in the gates.

 ****

 Psalm 127
 A Song of Ascents.

 Blessed are all who fear the Lord, who walk in his ways.
 You will eat the toils of your fruits; you are blest, and it will be well with you.
 Your wife like a luxuriant vine against the sides of your house.
 Your sons like new olive shoots around your table.
 See, that is how one who fears the Lord will be blessed.
 The Lord bless you from Sion, and may you see the good things of Jerusalem all the days of your life.
-And may you see your childrenÂ’s children.
+And may you see your children’s children.
 Peace upon Israel.

 ****

 Psalm 128
 A Song of Ascents.

 Many times they have made war on me since my youth, let Israel now say.
 Many times they have made war on me since my youth, and yet they have not prevailed over me.
 The sinners have wrought upon my back, they have prolonged their iniquity.
-The Lord is just, he has broken the sinnersÂ’ necks.
+The Lord is just, he has broken the sinners’ necks.
 Let all those who hate Sion be shamed and turned back.
 Let them become like grass on the housetops, which withers before it is uprooted: The reaper has not filled his hand with it, nor the one who gathers the sheaves his bosom.
-Nor have the passers-by said: The LordÂ’s blessing be on you.
+Nor have the passers-by said: The Lord’s blessing be on you.
 We have blessed you in the name of the Lord.

 Glory to the Father and to the Son and to the Holy Spirit.